Nutrition and Dental for Seniors

 Full dentures are removable.
 They are for those who have lost all their teeth on the upper and/or lower portion of the mouth.
 A dental implant replaces a single missing tooth by surgically placing an implant into the jaw bone.

 Older adults may have a combination of these 4 options.
 Perhaps full upper dentures and a partial lower denture.
 Or they could have a full set of upper and lower dentures.
 Or a bridge and some implants.
+Implant supported dentures are also a high quality denture option for seniors.

 Please know that dentures are not intended to last forever.
 Dentures can get worn out and the gums can shrink or change shape.
 Elderly who experience significant unintended weight loss often experience looser fitting dentures.
+This is where implant supported dentures can help- the dentures are attached to implants and weight loss will not effect the fit.

-In general, dentures last 5-8 years; though you’d be surprised how long some older adults have had their dentures!
+In general, traditional dentures last 5-8 years; though you’d be surprised how long some older adults have had their dentures!

 Eating with Dentures